v10networkscom/saltychat-fivem/README.md

 ------------ | ------------- | -------------
 isRadioSpeakEnabled | `bool` | `true` to enable speaker, `false` to disable speaker

+### GetPlayerName
+Returns the current TeamSpeak name as string.

 ### GetPluginState
 Returns the current `GameInstanceState` as int.